jvhuang1786/UNDP_SDG_NER/README.md

 ## Introduction

-This project in partnershp with SDG AI Labs aims to use supervised learning models to classify text/articles into the 17 SDGs.
+This project in partnershp with [SDG AI LAB](https://sdgailab.org/) aims to use supervised learning models to classify text/articles into the 17 SDGs.

 ### Libraries Used

 <table>